elzobeirkollect-oss/IDS_base-ML/README.md

 ## Overview

-This project is a real-time intrusion detection system that uses machine learning models to detect and classify network attacks.
-It uses the UNSW-NB15 dataset to train models like Random Forest, Decision Tree, and XGBoost to classify network traffic as normal or malicious.
+This project implements a real-time intrusion detection system using machine learning models to detect and classify network attacks.
+It leverages the UNSW-NB15 dataset to train models such as Random Forest, Decision Tree, and XGBoost to classify network traffic as either normal or malicious.

 ## Installation